damofaith/damofaith/README.md

 - 👋 Hi, I’m @damofaith
-- 👀 I’m interested in learning coding and cybersecurity
+- 👀 I’m interested in learning more on coding and cybersecurity
-- 🌱 I’m currently learning python and c++
+- 🌱 I’m currently learning python c++ and C
+- presently a student of Informatics and computer Engineering at VNUIS
 - 💞️ I’m looking to collaborate on any available gig
 - 📫 How to reach me +840349360917
 <!---